DIY Indie Author Resources

 Leaving my book business dormant to complete my Master’s degree was the best and worst thing possible for me to do for my book business.
 Two years in digital markets today is the same as a decade of changes in the 20th century.
 David brought me up to speed on things.
 While I continued to read the blogs and perused my favorite resources on semester breaks, I knew I’d missed a lot of changes.
 This course helped me because launching in new genres and coming back to books after two years felt like starting from zero.
 It’s also free, so yeah, that helped.

 Ads for Authors by Mark Dawson

-I paid for this course in the middle of my return to school.
+I paid for this course in the middle of my return to undergrad.
 The fall after I completed my marketing certification.
 So I don’t know what is in it now, but back then I’d easily recommend it to someone who knew nothing about digital ads.
 Since I literally went to school for business and completed a marketing certification, I asked for a refund and kept it moving.
 If you have no clue about ads and want a motivated community to help you (have a thick skin… they are brutal when giving feedback… but you need to have that if you’re publishing anyway) this is the resource for you.

 Recommended Podcasts (not a big podcast person, but I’ve finished entire episodes from the ones below)